carbon-language/carbon-lang/llvm/docs/HowToAddABuilder.rst

    reconfigured.

 #.
 Check the status of your buildbot-worker on the `Waterfall Display
-   <http://lab.llvm.org:8011/#/waterfall>`_ to make sure it is connected, and
+   <http://lab.llvm.org/buildbot/#/waterfall>`_ to make sure it is connected,
-   ``http://lab.llvm.org:8011/#/workers`` to see if administrator contact and worker information are correct.
+   and the `Workers Display <http://lab.llvm.org/buildbot/#/workers>`_ to see if administrator contact and worker information are correct.

 #.
 Wait for the first build to succeed and enjoy.